Ginanjar/Yii-MongoDB-Driver/README.md

 This is an extension is driver for MongoDB for Yii Framework 1.x.
 This extension was forked from somewhere long time ago and now actively developed and supported by me.

+## Versions
+Current stable release version is 1.0.0.
+You can download it from [here](https://github.com/fromYukki/Yii-MongoDB-Driver/archive/v1.0.0.zip).

 ## Installation
 You need to clone or [download](https://github.com/fromYukki/Yii-MongoDB-Driver/archive/master.zip) this repo, then unpack it into your **extensions** folder (`protected/extensions/mongoDb`) and add some lines in your `protected/config/main.php` config file:
 ```php